coolcoastcat/coronivia/README.md

 * Running total of player points.
 * Running total of top N players scores.
 * Ability to define different categories for different rounds.
+* Show total number of games being played on this server on the landing page
+* Allow people to spectate and not play
+* On owner connection to create game, implement a game-check event, to test if game still exists on server
+* Implement a score based on the timer
+    * Start with a base score of say 15 and remove answers every five seconds
+    * Score drops by five points and finally the answer is all that remains